 Euura papillosa larvae feed gregariously on poplars, willows and birches.

 Size: Female: 6.0 - 8.0mm, male: 5.0 - 5.5mm.

 Flight period: May to June, July to August

-Plant associations: Populus spp., Salix spp. and Betula spp. (willows)
+Plant associations: Populus spp., Salix spp. and Betula spp. (poplars, willows and birches)

 The National Biodiversity Network records are shown on the map below.
 (See terms and conditions)

 Benson, R.B., 1952.
 Handbooks for the Identification of British Insects.
 Hymenoptera, Symphyta, Vol 6, Section 2(a-c), Royal Entomological Society, London

 Liston A, Knight G, Sheppard D, Broad G, Livermore L (2014) Checklist of British and Irish Hymenoptera - Sawflies, ‘Symphyta’.
 Biodiversity Data Journal 2: e1168. https://doi.org/10.3897/BDJ.2.e1168

 Muche, W.H., 1974.
 Die Nematinengattungen Pristiphora Latreille, Pachynematus Konow und Nematus Panzer (Hym., Temthredinidae).
 Deutsche Entomologische Zeitschrift, 21(1/3), pp.1-137.